 The study, published in the Medicine and Science in Sports and Exercise journal, is among the first to look at the benefits of strength training for heart health.

 The study followed 12,591 subjects who received two clinical examinations between 1987 and 2006.
-According to a news release from Iowa State University, researchers considered three health outcomes: cardiovascular events such as heart attack and stroke that did not involve death, cardiovascular events that resulted in death, and any type of death.
+Researchers considered three health outcomes: cardiovascular events such as heart attack and stroke that did not involve death, cardiovascular events that resulted in death, and any type of death.
 It found that resistance training reduced the risk of all three.

-“People may think they need to spend a lot of time lifting weights, but just two sets of bench presses that take less than 5 minutes could be effective,” the study’s lead author, D.C.
-Lee, associate professor of kinesiology at Iowa State University, said in the news release.
+“People may think they need to spend a lot of time lifting weights, but just two sets of bench presses that take less than five minutes could be effective,” said the study’s lead author, D.C.
+Lee, associate professor of kinesiology at Iowa State University.

-The American Heart Association recommends working out each muscle group twice a week with two days of rest between workouts.
+The AHA recommends working out each muscle group twice a week with two days of rest between workouts.

 The fitness experts at Edward-Elmhurst Health & Fitness can help develop a weight training program that works for you and provide guidance on weight training techniques.

 While the thought of exercising after a heart attack or stroke may be daunting, regular physical activity can help in both cases.

 If you are recovering from a cardiovascular event such as stroke or heart attack, consult with your physician to come up with an exercise plan that is right for you.